Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/tailwind-zooming-background-images.md

 }
 ```

 As you can see, we make it absolute and the full size of the parent element.
-We then add a transition and a transform to give it a nice animated effect later on.
+We then add a transition and a transform to give it a nice animated effect later.

 Then we have the text left.
-The text has to be an absolute element since we will be animating this as well.
+The text has to be an absolute element since we will also be animating this.

 ```css
 .card-zoom-text {